Nemomain/space-battleships/README.md

 There have been a number of bugs in my code, most solved within the hour, there was however a very persistent and difficult to catch bug, which caused the computer to shoot many times and indiscriminately.
 When the code was tested in a computer other than mine, it didn't occurr, however, since I believed it to be because of the recursion necessary to house shot() and enemyShot() as one unique function, I separated them into two and the issue stopped, at a bit of a cost in DRYness

 ## Other considerations
 Had I had another week to work on this project, I would've tried to refine the AI targeting further, taking into consideration the largest ship the enemy has remaining, and where could it hide.
-I would try to implement difficulty levels, from the completely randomised shooting to the previously explained refined targeting, and implement a good 2 player functionality.
+I would play endless matches to consider how I decide my next target myself, and translate that to code to make the AI as human as possible and not have it be a cheat, even if nostalgia dictates it should be.

 Still, I am proud of what I have achieved here, but I wonder what could have been...
 Maybe one day...